ACINQ/eclair/docs/CircularRebalancing.md

 ```

 Then `Alice` simply appends the outgoing channel ID to the beginning of the found route and the incoming channel ID to
 the end: `1x1x1,<found route>,4x4x4`.
-In our example the found route is `2x2x2,3x3x3`, so the full route will be
+In our example, the found route is `2x2x2,3x3x3`, so the full route will be
 `1x1x1,2x2x2,3x3x3,4x4x4`. `Alice` can use this route with `sendtoroute` command to perform rebalancing.